SL(2,C) group action on Cohomological field theories: Analytical quantization of action

-Note that different points of the Frobenius manifold $M$ give generically different potentials $F$. \begin{definition} The data $\eta$ and $\circ$ satisfying conditions as above define a Frobenius manifold structure on $M$.
-The function $F$ is called {\it Frobenius potential} of $M$ and the coordinates $\bt$ -- {\it flat coordinates}. \end{definition}

-\begin{remark} Usually the potential of a Frobenius manifold is assumed to satisfy certain quasi--homogeneity condition w.r.t. a specially chosen vector field called \textit{Euler vector field}.
-We do not make such an assumption here, working with a larger class of the Frobenius manifolds. \end{remark}
+Let $M$ be a connected complex manifold.
+Assume its tangent sheaf $\T_M$ to be endowed with a non--degenerate $\calO_M$--symmetric bilinear form $\eta$ and an associative and commutative $\calO_M$--algebra structure.
+Let $\circ$ stand for the product of this algebra and $e$ for its unit vector field.
+In what follows we consider the metric on $M$ defined by $\eta$.
+Let $\nabla$ stand for its Levi--Civita connection.

+\begin{definition} The data $(M,\circ,\eta, e)$ is called a \textit{Frobenius manifold} if the following conditions are satisfied.
+The metric $\eta$ is flat, $\nabla e = 0$, $\eta$ and $\circ$ satisfy the Frobenius algebra property: $\eta(u \circ v, w) = \eta(u,v \circ w)$ for any $u,v,w \in \T_M$, the tensor field $\nabla_z \left( \eta(u \circ v, w) \right)$ for any $u,v,w,z \in \T_M$ is symmetric in all four components. \end{definition} \begin{remark} Usually one requires also the product $\circ$ to satisfy some quasi--homogeneity condition, introducing a special $\T_M$ element, called \textit{Euler vector field}.
+We do not raise such a condition in this paper, assuming a larger class of Frobenius manifolds. \end{remark}

+Note that different points of a Frobenius manifold $M$ have generally different algebra structures on their tangent spaces.
+In many cases working with a Frobenius manifolds one uses only a local data of it.
+Moreover in some situations only the germ of a Frobenius manifold is defined naturally.
+However in the ``good'' special cases (like for example in mirror symmetry) a Frobenius manifold appears to be defined \textit{globally}, so that it's reasonable to consider the algebra structures at the different points of $M$.

+In order to work with a Frobenius manifold locally consider the following data.
+It follows from the definition of a Frobenius manifold that locally at every point $p \in M$ there is a system of \textit{flat coordinates} $t^1, \dots, t^n$, in which the metric $\eta$ has constant components.
+Associate a basis of $T_p M$ with the vectors $\p/\p t^i$ and consider $\eta_{ij}$ as components of $\eta$ in this basis.
+We also assume that $\p/\p t^1$ is the unit of $\circ_p: T_pM \otimes T_pM \to T_pM$.